johnnymetz/johnny-metz-blog/content/posts/jetbrains-scope.md

 Note, marking an individual file as permanently excluded is complicated.
 You can't just right click on a file and select "Mark as Excluded" like you can for folders.
 The best way I've found is to open the Project Structure settings and manually add the file to the "Excluded files" input, which is one long string that can become difficult to manage.

 This feature is intended for files that you don't care about at all, such external dependency files, caches or generated artifacts (e.g. `venv/`, `node_modules/`, `package-lock.json`).
 Do not use this feature for files that you want to exclude only some of the time.
-Instead, use a JetBrains Scope.
+Instead, use JetBrains Scope.

 ## JetBrains Scope